Northwestern Branch, National Home for Disabled Volunteer Soldiers Historic District: Present day

 The district was added to the National Register of Historic Places in 2005, and designated a National Historic Landmark in 2011.
 It is on the National Trust for Historic Preservation List of 11 Most Endangered Historic Places.

-Some of the buildings are now used for the Clement J. Zablocki VA Medical Center by the United States Department of Veterans Affairs, located just west of Miller Park and the Soldiers' Home Reef rock formation.
+Some of the buildings are now used for the Clement J. Zablocki VA Medical Center by the United States Department of Veterans Affairs, located just west of American Family Field and the Soldiers' Home Reef rock formation.

 Six of the most historic buildings are currently undergoing a $40 million restoration that will result in the creation of 101 units of supportive housing for veterans and their families.